Veto vs Fade matchup in Valorant

 The Sentinel (Veto) vs Initiator (Fade) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Veto's Sentinel abilities serve different purposes than Fade's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Sentinel abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Veto's Sentinel toolkit may excel at certain aspects while Fade's Initiator kit counters others.
-The Fade advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Veto advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Veto has favorable matchups against 11 agents and unfavorable matchups against 6 agents in Valorant.
-Veto's strongest matchup is against Phoenix with a 100.0% win rate.
-The most challenging matchup is Viper at 0.0% win rate.
+Veto has favorable matchups against 12 agents and unfavorable matchups against 8 agents in Valorant.
+Veto's strongest matchup is against Cypher with a 75.0% win rate.
+The most challenging matchup is Viper at 16.7% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Veto matchup win rates and combat stats in Valorant (Patch 12.01)
+Veto matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent